vega/altair/doc/user_guide/times_and_dates.rst

 (notice that for date/time values we use the ``T`` to indicate a temporal
-encoding: while this is optional for pandas datetime input, it is good practice to specify a type explicitly; see :ref:`encoding-data-types` for more discussion).
+encoding: while this is optional for pandas datetime input, it is good practice to specify a type explicitly; see :ref:`encoding-data-types` for more discussion.

+If you want to plot integers as four digit year format stored as temporal data, please see the :ref:`type-axis-scale`).

 For date-time inputs like these, it can sometimes be useful to extract particular time units (e.g. hours of the day, dates of the month, etc.).